chandanhpcic/docs/source/manual/how-tos/guestnet.rst

 Advanced - Session popup
 ------------------------
 Let's create a Session Popup so users can see some details about their session and Logout.
-For this feature we will use OPNsense's built-in API calls.
+For this feature we will use Reticen8's built-in API calls.

 In particular we will use the following API call (for zone id 0):